pleiadian53/loinc_predictor2/README.md

 labels (i.e. multiclass classfication problem with large number of classes).
 Therefore, we shall train the LOINC predictor on a disease-specific basis.

 Once the target disease is given, we are now ready to gather data from Andromeda datalake.
-A Hepatitis-C dataset would comprise sampled rows of patient data from Andromeda that match a set of ICD codes pertaiing to Hepatitis C. Please refer to [Clinical Classfication Software](https://www.hcup-us.ahrq.gov/tools_software.jsp) on the Healthcare Cost and Utilization Project (HCUP) website for more info on how to obtain the target ICD codes for different clinical conditions of interest.
+A Hepatitis-C dataset would comprise sampled rows of patient data from Andromeda that match a set of ICD codes pertaining to Hepatitis C. Please refer to [Clinical Classfication Software](https://www.hcup-us.ahrq.gov/tools_software.jsp) on the Healthcare Cost and Utilization Project (HCUP) website for more info on how to obtain the target ICD codes for different clinical conditions of interest.
 After obtaining the set of related ICD codes, we can then post queries with respect to the columns: `diagnosis_codes` and `billing_diagnosis_codes` to pull relevant rows from Andromeda (see cohort_search.py for example queries).